ConnerFarrell/intensity-index/README.md

 | Full 12-feature linear (reference) | 0.42 | 0.60 |
 | Black-box, 260 features (ceiling) | 0.57 | — |

 The interpretable model is the *least* accurate within a single dataset and generalizes *far better* than every higher-capacity alternative — added capacity partly memorizes dataset-specific structure, which the transfer test exposes.
 Selecting a model by within-dataset accuracy would pick the wrong one.
 Reverse direction (train PMEmo → test DEAM): linear ρ = 0.59, spline 0.59, boosted 0.52 — capacity never helps in either direction; the severe penalty is specific to training on the heterogeneous corpus.
+(The black-box row shows no transfer number because the ~260 openSMILE features ship with DEAM only — PMEmo has no equivalent feature set, so that transfer cannot be computed under this repo's identical-pipeline rule; the black-box model serves as a within-dataset ceiling only.)

 ## What's here